buildbuddy-io/buildbuddy/docs/enterprise-api.md

   // URL of the repo the workflow is running for
   // Ex. "https://github.com/some-user/acme"
   string repo_url = 1;
-  // Reference for where the workflow should be run (currently only branch names
+  // Reference for where the workflow should be run (currently branch names and commit shas
+  // are supported).
+If a branch name, will pull the latest version of the branch.
-  // are supported) Ex. "cool-feature" or "main" string ref = 2;
+  // Ex. "cool-feature" or "main" string ref = 2;

   // OPTIONAL FIELDS